LiamSwarbrick/Projects/README.md

 # My Projects
+_Liam Swarbrick_
-**Liam Swarbrick, I write [high quality software](https://handmade.network/) and do research.**
+**I write [high quality software](https://handmade.network/) and do research.**

 Hiya,
-I'm a graphics engineer & systems programmer, currently contracting @ _Huawei R&D UK_ where I'm researching and implementing mobile GPU algorithms, mostly novel gaussian splatting research that goes straight into mobile deployment.
+I'm a graphics engineer & systems programmer, currently contracting @ _Huawei R&D UK_ where I'm deep into R&D for 3D and 4D Gaussian Splatting training and rendering on mobile phones, and also developing GPU capture tooling in the graphics driver (Vulkan et al.).

 At the University of Leeds, I got my masters (MEng/BSc) in Computer Science, specialising in High Performance Computer Graphics and Games Engineering.

-I genuinely enjoy creating huge systems from the ground up, with highly scalable architectures that enable rapid development of high-performance software, and design qualities that enable teams to work together smoothly.
-I also spend much of my time on research & development, and improving huge preexisting projects.
+I excel at (and genuinely really enjoy) designing huge systems like game engines, or novel multifaceted renderers from the ground up.
+The low-level technical details are profoundly impactful for development speed within teams.
+To prove this, I architected a game engine that my team and I at Leeds' build called KillSwitch, with a playable rogue-like third-person shooter made in a week using it.
+It was handmade from scratch in 3 months.

 In my spare time I like to program things from scratch by hand, whether that be game engine related, advanced rendering algorithms, indie games, computational geometry tools, compilers, fantasy consoles, or anything.